nasa-gibs/onearth/doc/config_reproject.md

 `<IncludeLayer>` (optional, can be multiple) -- Include one of these elements for each layer that you want to exclusively configure. **If this element is found, only the layers specified in each element will be configured, and all others will be ignored.**

+`<TargetEpsgCode>` (generally required) -- Sets the output projection for the reprojected layers.
+Currently, only compatible with EPSG:4326 and EPSG:3857.
+If this parameter is omitted, it can be used to generate mapfiles that use a tile source but do not reproject the tiles.